bhauman/figwheel-main/docs/docs/background_builds.md

 ## Difference from foreground build

-Background builds are not full fledged citizens like the the build you supply to the `--build` option.
+Background builds are not full fledged citizens like the build you supply to the `--build` option.

 In the above example we'll call the `app` build as the foreground build.
 The foreground build is different because its configuration is what gets applied to the Figwheel server when it starts.
-Practically speaking, if both builds have defined their own [`:ring-handler`][ring-handler], only the `app` builds ring-handler will be installed.
+Practically speaking, if both builds have defined their own [`:ring-handler`][ring-handler], only the `app` build's ring-handler will be installed.
 The same goes for all server related options like `:ring-server-options` etc.